Ylang-Labs/deep_agent_studio/README.md

 Deep agents extend the classic ReAct loop with extra structure so they can tackle long-horizon tasks:

-- **Structured planning:** The agent keeps a typed TODO list and think tool for planning.
+- **Structured planning:** The agent keeps a typed TODO list and uses a dedicated `think` tool for inline planning and reflection.
 - **Context offloading:** A virtual file system in graph state stores notes, drafts, and artifacts without ballooning token usage.
-- **Delegated research:** A specialized sub-agent handles focused web research using Tavily and reflection tools while respecting concurrency limits.
+- **Delegated research:** A specialized sub-agent handles focused web research using Tavily and the same `think` tool while respecting concurrency limits.
 - **Stateful UX:** The frontend subscribes to LangGraph updates to mirror todos and files in real time, so humans can co-pilot the workflow.

 ## Architecture